 method,

-specifying the name you assigned the model when you uploaded it and the
+specifying the name you assigned the model when you uploaded it, whether you

 You should disable model-related functionality—for example, grey-out or hide part of your UI—until you confirm the model has been downloaded.